Pixel Watch: Background

+Development and release

 In October, Osterloh revealed that Google and Fitbit were in the process of developing a Wear OS-powered smartwatch.
-Two months later, Business Insider reported that a Pixel-branded smartwatch codenamed "Rohan" was planned for a 2022 release, featuring a round bezel-less design, integration with Fitbit, proprietary watch bands, and health-tracking capabilities.
+Two months later, Business Insider reported that a Pixel-branded smartwatch codenamed "Rohan" was being targeted for a 2022 release, featuring a round bezel-less design, integration with Fitbit, proprietary watch bands, and health-tracking capabilities.
 Evidence unearthed that month indicated that the watch would be powered by either Samsung's Exynos system-on-chip (SoC) or Google's own Tensor chip, the latter of which had recently debuted on the company's Pixel 6 smartphone line.
-In April 2022, the "Fitbit" category was renamed "Watches" on the online Google Store, preparing for the Pixel Watch's impending launch.
+In April 2022, the "Fitbit" category was renamed "Watches" on the online Google Store, in anticipation of the Pixel Watch's impending launch.
 The same month, Google filed a trademark for the "Pixel Watch" name with the U.S. Patent and Trademark Office, while three models of the smartwatch were approved by the Bluetooth Special Interest Group.
-A prototype of the Pixel Watch was also found at a restaurant in the U.S., an incident which drew comparisons to Gizmodo's leak of Apple's iPhone 4 in 2010.
+A prototype of the Pixel Watch was found at a restaurant in the U.S., an incident which drew parallels to Gizmodo's leak of Apple's iPhone 4 in 2010.

 Osterloh unveiled a preview of the Pixel Watch on May 11, during the 2022 Google I/O keynote.
 In an interview with CNET, Park stated that there were no plans to shut down Fitbit, adding that the Google Fit app would co-exist with Fitbit on the Pixel Watch.
 Google CEO Sundar Pichai was seen wearing a Pixel Watch in September during an interview at the Code 2022 conference.
 Google officially announced the Pixel Watch on October 6, alongside the Pixel 7 and Pixel 7 Pro smartphones, at the annual Made by Google event.
 It became available for pre-orders on the same day, before being released in nine countries on October 13.
-When asked why Google waited so long before launching the device, Osterloh cited their acquisition of Fitbit and its health platform as the primary catalyst which convinced Google to greenlight the Pixel Watch, adding that the company was committed to first-party wearables.
+When asked why Google waited so long before launching the device, Osterloh cited their acquisition of Fitbit and its expansive health platform as the primary catalyst which convinced Google to greenlight the Pixel Watch, adding that the company was committed to first-party wearables.

 Specifications

 Design

-The Pixel Watch features a round watch face with a domed design, a physical crown, and a watch frame made of recycled stainless steel attached to custom-designed bands.
-18 families of watch faces are available, each of which are highly customizable.
-It is available in four case/band color pairs:
+The Pixel Watch sports a round watch face with a domed design, physical crown, and watch frame made of recycled stainless steel attached to custom-designed bands.
+18 families of watch faces are available, each of which is highly customizable.
+It was available in four case–band color pairs: